FuqingMasami/MotionSensing/README.md

 1. find_offsets.m

-This is used to find the offsets of two signals, and to align them.
+This is used to find the offsets of two signals, and to align them. offset1 and offset2 are the first indexes of aligned signals, respectively.

 2. quan_window.m